RogelioCamargo/wools-v.1/README.md

 ## Project
-Please take a look at it for yourself: [Live Demo](https://roger-solutions.herokuapp.com/dashboard)

 This is the first design and implementation of my warehouse tool.
-This was built using the MVC pattern.
+This was built following the MVC pattern.

 Technologies and services:
 1. Node.js